Pursuing an Uncompromising Life

 Be of sober spirit, be on the alert.
 Your adversary, the devil, prowls about like a roaring lion, seeking someone to devour (1 Peter 5:8).

 The evil one rarely comes with a direct attack to the uncompromising believer (though he can) but much more subtly uses what appears as convincing suggestions.
 “Try it.
 You will like it.”
 “A little bit won’t matter.”
 He toys with our minds as he did with Eve.
 Once his lie has penetrated the conscience of the believer and sin is chosen, the shield surrounding one’s life is broken down to some degree, leaving one with his or her unconfessed sin.
 Ideally, the Christian will notice his or her sin and confess it and reset his/her relationship with the Lord through Christ.
-However, if this aspect of confession is neglected, the evil one can move his “ground” forces with another kind of attack which is prolonged and meant to increasingly disable the believer.
+However, suppose this aspect of confession is neglected.
+In that case, the evil one can move his “ground” forces with another kind of attack which is prolonged and meant to increasingly disable the believer.

 Two Attack Strategies